desktophero/oneops.github.io/_getting_started/admin/index.md

 # Check Inductor  [Inductor](../key-concepts#inductor)

-> This section is for informative purpose only, The vagrant image has pre-installed and configured inducor ready to execute workorder.
+> This section is for informative purpose only, The vagrant image has pre-installed and configured inductor ready to execute workorder.